vahagn-grigoryan/pokemon/README.md

 # Gotta Code 'Em All!

-Build a web application that uses the Pokemon API to display a list of Pokemon and their details.
-The application should have two pages: a list of Pokemon and a detail page for each individual Pokemon.
-The detail page should also display the selected Pokemon's evolutions, if any.
+Web application that uses the Pokemon API to display a list of Pokemon and their details.
+The application has two pages: a list of Pokemon and a detail page for each individual Pokemon.
+The detail page displays the selected Pokemon's evolutions, if any.

 ## API Documentation